‘The right service delivered by the right people in the right place at the right time’

-*Are you feeling confused or overwhelmed about being a Postgraduate student in UL?*
+*Are you feeling confused or overwhelmed over your academic workload?*

-*Would you like to connect more with Postgraduate peers?*
+*Would you like to connect more with your peers?*

-‘Grad chats’ are drop in support sessions specifically for postgraduate students (PHDs, Professional Doctorates, Masters, H.Dips).
-These sessions are aimed at supporting students around their post-graduate experiences, depending on the issues brought by and decided upon by you.
-These might include supervisor relationships, managing work-life balance, coping with stress, managing deadlines, etc. It is also an opportunity to meet other post-graduates with similar issues.
+‘What Next’ sessions offer drop-in support specifically for postgraduate (PHDs, Professional Doctorates, Masters, H.Dips), final years undergraduate and mature students.
+These sessions are aimed at supporting students around their experiences, depending on the issues brought by and decided upon by you.
+These might include supervisor relationships, managing work-life balance, coping with stress, managing deadlines, etc. It is also an opportunity to meet other students with similar issues.